intel/tcf/doc/04-HOWTOs.rst

 when all the network traffic is done, it can be downloaded::

   $ tcf power-off nwb
-  $ tcf broker-file-dnload nwb somename.cap local_somename.cap
+  $ tcf store-dnload nwb somename.cap local_somename.cap

 which now can be opened with wireshark to see what happened (or analyzed with other tools).